andrijanac/personal-finance-tracker/README.md

 # Personal Finance Tracker

 This is a simple web-based application built in Clojure, designed to help users track their personal income and expenses.
-The app provides a clear summary of total income, total expenses, and remaining budget, with a warning when the remaining amount drops below 10% of the total income.
+The app provides a clear summary of total income, total expenses, and remaining budget, with a warning when the remaining amount drops below 10% of the total income or goes into negative.

 ## Features